 Final Exam Proctoring

-We cannot, unfortunately, take requests after these deadlines due to the time needed to make the proctoring and room arrangements.
+We cannot, unfortunately, take requests after these deadlines due to the time needed to make proctor and room arrangements.

 To request Final Exam proctoring assistance:

-- Submit an Exam Proctor Request Form by the due date.
+- Submit an Exam Proctor Request Form by the due date stated above.
+Please complete one form per student.

 - The Exam Proctor Request Form submission deadline is a firm deadline, so that we have enough time to review the requests and organize the logistics.
 We will email you and the student no later than 1 week before exams to go over the arrangements.

 - Questions?
-Email Director Monica Vance or Assistant Director Jenna Rose.
+Email Director Monica Vance or the Student Disability Services office.

 Mid-Terms and Other Tests During the Semester

-If you discover that you or your Department is unable to proctor an extended time mid-term or other test during the semester, Student Disability Services will do our best to help.
+If you discover that you or your Department are unable to proctor an extended time mid-term or other test during the semester, Student Disability Services will try to help.
 Because of timing, staffing and space constraints, we may not be able to meet every request, but we will do our best to help you find solutions.
 At least two weeks before a test, please submit an Exam Proctor Request Form to Student Disability Services via email, fax, or deliver to our office.

 Privacy Note for Faculty and Staff